Statue of Liberty

-The Statue of Liberty is one of the best known symbols for New York.
+The Statue of Liberty is one of the most noteworthy symbols for New York.
 It symbolises political freedom and democracy.
-Located in New York Harbour, it is seen as the unofficial entrance to New York City and welcomes visitors from around the world.
-Given to the United States as a present from the people of France for the centennial of the American Revolution, the Statue of Liberty opened to the public in 1886.
+Located in New York Harbour, it is also seen as the unofficial entrance to New York City and welcomes visitors from all around the world.
+Given to the United States as a present from the people of France for the centennial of the American Revolution, the statue opened to the public in 1886.

-Unique: Buy tickets for the Statue of Liberty through the link above and you’ll receive e-tickets via e-mail.
+Unique: Buy tickets for the ferry to the Statue of Liberty and Ellis Island through me and you’ll receive e-tickets via e-mail.
 You can print these tickets or show them on your phone as mobile tickets.

 Visiting Statue of Liberty

-If you only want to visit the Statue of Liberty and Ellis Island, you can book your tickets here.
+If you only want to visit the Statue of Liberty and Ellis Island, you can book your tickets for the ferry on this page.
 This is a safe and easy way, you don’t have to print tickets and can just show them on your phone.
-I would recommend however that you buy one of the discount passes to visit Liberty Island where the Statue of Liberty is on, the New York Pass, New York CityPASS and the Explorer Pass all include a visit to Liberty Island.
+I recommend, however, that you buy one of the discount passes to visit Liberty Island, the New York Pass, New York CityPASS and the Explorer Pass all include a visit to Liberty Island.

-The boat will take you first to Liberty Island where you will disembark and walk to the Statue of Liberty.
-When you are done with your visit on Liberty Island you can take any boat back that you want.
-The boat will always go first to Ellis Island, where you can disembark if you wish.
+The boat will take you first to Liberty Island, where you disembark and walk to the Statue of Liberty.
+When you are done with your visit on Liberty Island you can take any boat that you want.
+The boat will then always go to Ellis Island, where you can disembark if you wish.
 You don’t have to pay anything extra for this visit.
-If you don’t want to visit Ellis Island, you stay on the boat and they will bring you back to Manhattan.
+However, if you don’t want to visit Ellis Island, just stay on the boat and they will take you back to Manhattan.

 Skip the line Statue of Liberty and Ellis Island Guided Tour

-On this guided tour to Statue of Liberty and Ellis Island you meet at Castle Clinton in Battery Park and head to the ferry where you will be able to skip the line with priority boarding.
-Once on Liberty Island you will be able to visit the pedestal (ticket included).
-When you are done exploring, head back to the ferry and travel to Ellis Island.
-You are free to stay on Ellis Island as long as you wish.
+On this guided tour to the Statue of Liberty and Ellis Island you meet at Castle Clinton in Battery Park and head to the ferry where you will be able to skip the line with priority boarding.
+Once on Liberty Island you can visit the pedestal (ticket included).
+When you are done exploring, head back to the ferry and travel on to Ellis Island.
+You are then free to stay on Ellis Island for as long as you wish.

 If this tour is sold out, see if the Statue of Liberty and 9/11 Memorial tour has availability.